-Widower Sheriff Andy and his son Opie live with Andy's Aunt Bee in Mayberry NC.
-With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney.
+Widower Sheriff Andy Taylor, and his son Opie, live with Andy's Aunt Bee in Mayberry, North Carolina.
+With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney Fife.

 Meet the Clampett clan - There's Jed; the kind and intelligent patriarch (although lacking formal education) turned into an overnight millionaire through a stroke of luck.
 While he appears to be in a state of retirement, he is still frequently kept busy by trying to keep his family out of trouble and make peace with his neighbors.
-Then there is Granny; the Matriarch of the clan who is mature, highly opinionated, paranoid of new-fangled ways and things.
+Then there is Granny; the matriarch of the clan who is mature, highly opinionated, paranoid of new-fangled ways and things.
 She considers herself to be highly educated (a self proclaimed Doctor of Hillbilly Medicine) and has difficulty understanding why anyone doubts her wisdom.
-Then there is Elly May; Beautiful, but awkwardly naive.
+Then there is Elly May; beauiful, but awkwardly naive.
 Apparently in her late teens or early twenties, she is considered an 'Old Maid' by the standards of her culture back in the mountains of her childhood.
-Last but not least, there is Jethro Bodine.
-Somewhat slow witted nephew of Jed.
+Last but not least, there is Jethro Bodine, the somewhat slow-witted nephew of Jed.
 He is constantly attempting to find a girlfriend by impressing them with his education (...Written by

 In a majority of season one and season two episodes, location/establisher footage showed Jane Hathaway's first car, a 1962 Plymouth convertible, but in some cases the scene would immediate cut to a close up of her arriving in a 1963 or 1964 Dodge.
 See more »

 23 of 25 people found this review helpful.